Geography

 Intent

 At Woodcocks’ Well CE (VA) Primary School we are discovering a world of wonder, empowered by God’s spirit.
-We believe that geography is a crucial subject within the primary curriculum as it provides a means of exploring, valuing and understanding God’s world in which we live and how it has evolved.
+We believe that geography is a crucial subject within the primary curriculum as it provides a means of exploring, valuing and understanding God’s world in which we live and how it has evolved

 By delivering a creative curriculum in geography, children will not only be able to learn and discover more about their local area and their home country, but they will also learn about a wide range of other countries and geographical areas of the world.
 They will then be able to compare their life with others meaning that not only will the children learn about the physical and human geography, but their own spirituality will be deepened through an appreciation of learning about life in other cultures.

 Here at Woodcocks’ Well CE (VA) Primary School we believe that through teaching such a broad and exciting geography curriculum, children will ultimately develop a sense of wonder, awe and fascination about the amazing world which we inhabit.
-Throughout our Geography Curriculum we wish to harbour the ‘Fruits of the Spirit’ Values by showing how we can love our environment by treating it with gentleness and kindness so that future mankind can also experience the joy of God’s creation.
+Throughout our Geography Curriculum we will harbour the ‘Fruits of the Spirit’ Values by showing how we can love our environment by treating it with gentleness and kindness so that future mankind can also experience the joy of God’s creation.

 The aims of teaching geography in our school are: